 How structured play can help children with autism spectrum disorder

-This is because a structured play activity usually gives a child clear guidelines about what to do and when.
+This is because a structured play activity usually gives children clear guidelines about what to do and when.
 It also usually has a clear end point.
 This reduces the number of options that can come up in a play scenario, which can sometimes be overwhelming for children with ASD.
 A clear structure can also help your child understand the steps, skills, activities or ideas that are needed to get to the end goal of the game.

 All of this creates a lower-stress environment where your child can practise the skills he needs both to play and interact successfully with other children.